Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Miami Dolphins vs. New York Giants NFL Week 13 matchup on December 5, 2021.

-The Miami Dolphins (5-7) will aim to extend their four-game winning run when they meet the New York Giants (4-7) in Week 13.
+The Miami Dolphins (5-7) carry a four-game winning run into a Week 13 clash against the New York Giants (4-7).

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .